RohanGautam/beanSafetyApp/README.md

 * Sometimes users will have to be re-registered for fcm token to be valid.
 (Do this if the notifications are not working)

 # TODO:
-* remove api key from `android/app/src/main/AndroidManifest.xml` and everywhere else after project is over.
-* check out SizedBox removal in Roundbutton I & II
 * remove setstyle for map from emergency services map
 * fix emergencyservicemap
-* fix cluster showing
-* send weather notifications
 * use snackbar/dialog for alerting

-* add appbar in google map clusters
+* remove api key from `android/app/src/main/AndroidManifest.xml` and everywhere else after project is over.

 # Login process
 ![img](doc_images/loginprocess.png)